eu-cdse/copernicus-browser/README.md

   - without it, users won't be able to download Copernicus Dataspace Ecosystem products
 - `REACT_APP_REBRANDLY_API_KEY`: URL shortener
   - create your account on [Rebrandly's website](https://www.rebrandly.com/)
-  - without it, users won't be able to share the short URL (copying long URL will still work)
+  - without it, users won't be able to share the short URL (the long URL still works)
 - `REACT_APP_PLANET_API_KEY`: Planet Labs API key for using their data
   - see [Planet Labs website](https://www.planet.com/)
-  - without it, users won't be able to buy Planet data through this app or view it in this app
+  - without it, users won't be able to buy Planet data through this app or view it in the app

 #### Optional, for maintenance
 - `APP_ADMIN_CLIENT_ID`: ID of the OAuth client created in the [Dashboard](https://shapps.dataspace.copernicus.eu/dashboard/) and used for updating configurations cache and preview images